gabrielmendes98/clean-arch-react/README.md

 Only the outer layers can depend on the inner layers.

 - the domain must be independent.
-- the application layer can depend on the domain.
+- the use case layer can depend on the domain.
 - the infrastructure layer can depend on anything except on ui layer.
 - the user interface layer can depend on anything.